-Silver Kayle was released with the original retail copy of League of Legends in 2009.
-As stores pretty much never restock the physical editions, it’s near impossible to find a copy that has the original codes.
-And even if you did, Riot disabled the codes back in 2014.
+Silver Kayle was released with the original retail copy of League in 2009.
+Since stores basically never restock the physical editions, it’s nearly impossible to find a copy that has the original codes.
+And even if you did, Riot disabled the codes in 2014.

-Young Ryze, or Human Ryze as he was once known, was another skin given to players who pre-ordered a retail version of League of Legends at launch.
+Young Ryze, or Human Ryze as he was once known, was another skin given to players who pre-ordered a retail version of League at launch.

-Black Alistar was only given to players who ordered the digital version of the League of Legends collector’s edition at launch.
-Few players bought the game (it was free-to-play), so not many players own this skin.
+Black Alistar was only given to players who ordered the digital version of the League collector’s edition at launch.
+Few players bought the game (it was free-to-play), so not many people own this skin.

-Rusty Blitzcrank was discontinued in January 2010 and was only available on the store for a mere three months before it was pulled.
-The skin looked too much like the original Blitzcrank skin, and was discontinued for that very reason.
+Rusty Blitzcrank was discontinued in January 2010 and was only available in the store for a mere three months before it was pulled.
+The skin looked too much like the original Blitzcrank skin and was discontinued for that reason.

-If you tested League of Legends when it was still in beta, this was your reward.
-King Rammus (a subtle hint to another character by the name of King Koopa) is a Super Mario series nod that lets players know you are a League of Legends veteran.
+If you tested League when it was still in beta, this was your reward.
+King Rammus (a subtle hint to another character by the name of King Koopa) is a Super Mario series nod that lets players know you’re a League veteran.